whichjdk/whichjdk.com/README.md

 [Releases](https://github.com/graalvm/graalvm-ce-builds/releases) |
 [Docker Images](https://github.com/graalvm/container/pkgs/container/graalvm-ce)

-GraalVM is a fully compliant JDK, but much different than all the others builds.
+GraalVM is a fully compliant JDK, but much different from all the others builds.

 GraalVM was developed by Oracle.
 It is based on the OpenJDK but includes a new high-performance compiler and a new polyglot virtual machine (can execute code written in different programming languages).